 Department of Earth and Planetary Sciences, EPS

-Founded in 1888, the Department of Geological Sciences is the main academic unit of the Jackson School.
+Founded in 1888, the Department of Earth and Planetary Sciences is the main academic unit of the Jackson School.
 It’s among the largest and most academically diverse programs in the world, with a strong emphasis on global field work.
 Research in the department spans across the Jackson School’s nine research themes, with a particular focus on understanding fundamental geologic processes.
 The department’s labs and offices are located on the main UT Austin campus.

 Institute for Geophysics, UTIG

 Started in 1972, the University of Texas Institute for Geophysics is known for expeditionary-scale research.
 Scientists from the institute are leading ongoing research in the Arctic, Antarctic, and on missions to study other planetary bodies, including Mars and Jupiter’s moon Europa.
 Its research expertise is in climate, energy, marine geosciences, tectonophysics, and planetary and polar geophysics.
 The institute’s labs and offices are located at the J.J.
 Pickle Research Campus in North Austin.